Peakes contributions to books in prose

 Contains ‘The Weird Journey’ (pp.58–61), which was not reprinted until it was included in Peakes Progress (pp.121–125) (A22); now also in Boy in Darkness and other stories (A21c).

-- Stefan Schimanski and Henry Treece (eds.), A New Romantic Anthology.
 Grey Walls Press, 1949.
 Red cloth 222 x 147 lettered in gilt across the spine.
-Cream d/w printed in red and black designed by Biro.

 Also published in America by New Directions (Norfolk, Conn.)
 1949.